 Resources to Help

-Although philosophically, many people would agree that applicants should be viewed holistically, challenges and constraints that admissions teams and faculty committees face — such as application volume, time, and financial and staff resources — make it difficult to initiate changes to long-standing processes and systems.
+Although many people would agree that applicants should be viewed holistically, challenges and constraints that admissions teams and faculty committees face — such as application volume, time, and financial and staff resources — make it difficult to initiate changes to long-standing processes and systems.
 To help, ETS is sharing a number of resources on its site, www.holisticadmissions.org.
-These resources were developed, with the support of the GRE Board, from in-person conversations with faculty and staff involved in admissions at 58 graduate programs across the United States in 2017, as well as an extensive review of related literature.
+These resources were developed from in-person conversations with faculty and staff involved in admissions at 58 graduate programs across the United States, as well as an extensive review of related literature.